waimea-dt/web-db-project-template-level-3/docs/instructions.md

    - [ ] Identify the **implications most relevant** to your project
    - [ ] Explain **what the implications mean** and **why each is relevant** to your project
    - [ ] Explain **how each implication will impact your specific project** (considerations / choices / designs)

+6. You must ensure that you have addressed the relevant implications above:
+   - [ ] For each one, you need to **explain what you did in your project to address it**

 *Note: You must satisfy **all** of the criteria above to pass*